GHub23Deep/CRC-Code-Implementation-in-Verilog/README.md

-Implementation of both paraller & serial generation of Cyclic Redundancy Check (CRC) for given generator polynomial in Verilog
+Implementation of both paraller & serial generation of Cyclic Redundancy Check (CRC) Code for given generator polynomial in Verilog